rebecca-hein/rebeccahein-portfolio/content/authors/admin/_index.md

 👋 Hi, there!
 I'm **Becci**, a human-computer interaction researcher at University of Wuerzburg.

-I am is a highly motivated and outcome-oriented research professional with a strong background in (Social) Virtual Reality development and evaluation.
+I am a highly motivated and outcome-oriented research professional with a strong background in (Social) Virtual Reality development and evaluation.